-If you are wondering about whether or not there are opiate rehab centers in Ohio, have no fear, there are.
-Ohio actually has a large number of opiate rehab centers due to the high numbers of addictions listed in the state.
+If you are wondering whether or not there are opiate rehab centers in Ohio, have no fear, there are.
+Ohio actually has a large number of opiate rehab centers due to the high number of addictions listed in the state.
 According to DrugAbuse.gov, Ohio is ranked 4th in the country for deaths per 100,000 people and has a prescription rate of 53.5 per 100 people.
 That means that over half of every 100 people in Ohio have been prescribed an opioid.
 In fact, in May 2020, Ohio experienced over 500 overdose deaths.

 These terrifying statistics have instigated an increase in opiate rehab centers in Ohio.
 Many facilities have been federally or state-funded to challenge the epidemic that is ravaging Ohio.

-Opiate rehab centers in Ohio, like Findlay Recovery Center, are fully certified and comprehensive opiate and alcohol rehabilitation centers focused on full body healing.
+Opiate rehab centers in Ohio, like Findlay Recovery Center, are fully certified and comprehensive opiate and alcohol rehabilitation centers focused on full-body healing.

 What Are Opiates?

 Opioids are a class of drugs used to reduce pain.
 They are commonly abused because of their extremely addictive nature.
 Common street drugs like Heroin and Fentanyl fall under the drug class of opiates.
 However, it is just as common to find prescription drugs being abused.
 These drugs include Morphine, Oxycodone, and Hydrocodone.